Loading...

 • Install WordPress: Go to My Sites > Create Site and point the new WordPress installation to the assigned domain.

-• Check DNS propagation: If you recently updated nameservers, allow up to 48 hours for the change to propagate globally.
+• Check DNS propagation: If you recently updated nameservers, allow up to 48 hours.
 Most updates complete within a few hours.

-• Set up email: Create email accounts for the new domain through the Email section in cPanel.
+• Set up email: Create email accounts for the new domain through the Email section in cPanel (only applies if you used the nameserver method).

 • Activate SSL: Bluehost provides free SSL through Let’s Encrypt.
-You can activate it from the Security section of your dashboard after the domain is pointing correctly.
+Activate it from the Security section of your dashboard after the domain is pointing correctly.

 How Long Does Domain Assignment Take?

-The assignment itself takes only a minute or two inside the Bluehost dashboard.
+The assignment process inside the Bluehost dashboard takes only a minute or two.
 The delay is in DNS propagation.
-If your domain nameservers were already pointing to Bluehost before you started the assignment, the domain will be active almost immediately.
+If your domain nameservers were already pointing to Bluehost before you started, the domain will be active almost immediately.
 If you just updated the nameservers, expect up to 48 hours before the change is fully live globally, though most regions update within a few hours.

 Final Word: Assigning a Domain to Bluehost

 Assigning a domain to your Bluehost account only takes a few minutes once the DNS is configured correctly.
-The most common source of delay is waiting for nameserver changes to propagate.
-If you run into any issues during the process, Bluehost support is available via live chat around the clock.
-If you are moving a WordPress site from another host at the same time, check whether you qualify for Bluehost’s free migration service before manually uploading your files.
+Use the nameserver method for the cleanest setup.
+Use the A record method if you have email MX records elsewhere that you need to keep intact.
+The most common delay after assignment is DNS propagation, not anything inside the Bluehost interface itself.
+If you are moving a WordPress site from another host at the same time, check whether you qualify for Bluehost’s free migration service before manually uploading files.

 FAQs